ole1986/wp-ispconfig3/readme.txt

 == Changelog ==

+= 1.1.7 =
+* fixed issue selecting product type in WC 3.0
+* compatible with WooCommerce 3.0
+* make use of the WC shipping item

 = 1.1.6 =
 * calculate the discount properly of an order item
 * use modern (OOP) DateTime class from PHP 5.X